 De.3.
-Brief Description of Measure: This measure estimates hospital-level, risk-standardized payment for an AMI episode-of-care starting with inpatient admission to a short term acute-care facility and extending 30 days post-admission for Medicare fee-for-service (FFS) patients who are 65 years of age or older with a principal discharge diagnosis of AMI.
+Brief Description of Measure: This measure estimates hospital-level, risk-standardized payment for a HF episode of care starting with inpatient admission to a short term acute-care facility and extending 30 days post-admission for Medicare fee-for-service (FFS) patients who are 65 years of age or older with a principal discharge diagnosis of HF.

 IM.1.1.
-Developer Rationale: In 2019 total Medicare expenditures were \$799.4 billion [1], representing 3.6% of gross domestic product (GDP).
+Developer Rationale: In 2019, total Medicare expenditures were \$799.4 billion [1], representing 3.6% of gross domestic product (GDP).
 Current estimates suggest that Medicare spending will grow 7.6% per year between 2019 and 2028 [1].
 This growth in spending underscores the need to create incentives for high value care.
 Measuring costs in a way that is transparent to consumers and fair to providers is an important component of understanding and controlling costs of care and rewarding value.
 Measuring condition-specific costs of care is needed to identify high value care.

-AMI is a condition with a substantial range in costs of care and for which there are well-established publicly reported quality measures; therefore, it is an ideal condition for assessing relative value for an episode of care that begins with an acute hospitalization.
-Moreover, AMI is one of the leading causes of hospitalization for Americans over 65 years old [2] and costs the US roughly \$84.9 billion in direct and indirect costs [3].
+HF is a common condition in the elderly with a substantial range in payments due to different practice patterns, making it an ideal condition for assessing relative value for an episode of care that begins with an acute hospitalization.
+HF is one of the top three leading causes of hospitalization for Americans over 65 years old [2] and is projected to cost the US up to \$70 billion in direct and indirect costs by 2030 [3].

-In part due to increasing Medicare spending on AMI care and geographic variation in resource use and spending, the Centers for Medicare and Medicaid Services (CMS) payment programs have aimed to incentivize reductions in spending as determined by Medicare payments made to providers and institutions, as well as improved clinical outcomes for an episode of AMI care.
+In part due to increasing Medicare spending on HF care and geographic variation in resource use and spending, Centers for Medicare and Medicaid Services (CMS) payment programs have aimed to incentivize reductions in spending as determined by Medicare payments made to providers and institutions, as well as improved clinical outcomes for an episode of HF care.

 Medicare payments are difficult to interpret in isolation.
 Some high payment hospitals may have better clinical outcomes when compared with low payment hospitals; other high payment hospitals may not.
 For this reason, the value of hospital care is more clearly assessed when pairing hospital payments with hospital quality.
-A measure of payments for Medicare patients during an episode of care for AMI aligned with current quality of care measures will facilitate profiling hospital value (payments and quality).
-This measure, which uses standardized payments, reflects differences in the management of care for patients with AMI both during hospitalization and immediately post-discharge.
+A measure of payments for Medicare patients during an episode of care for HF aligned with current quality of care measures will facilitate profiling hospital value (payments and quality).
+This measure, which uses standardized payments, reflects differences in the management of care for patients with HF both during hospitalization and immediately post-discharge.
 By focusing on one specific condition, value assessments may provide actionable feedback to hospitals and incentivize targeted improvements in care.

 This measure is intended to align with current quality measures to facilitate profiling hospital value (payments and quality).
-Given that AMI is a condition with substantial variability in costs of care, aligning this payment measure with quality measures (e.g., RSMRs) will allow the assessment of hospital value.
-By evaluating their RSPs and RSMRs for AMI, hospitals have an opportunity to consider actionable improvements and efficiencies on a broader scale to impact value of care.
-This measure provides transparency on the payments made for Medicare beneficiaries who have had an AMI.
+Given that HF is a condition with substantial variability in costs of care, aligning this payment measure with quality measures (e.g., RSMRs) will allow the assessment of hospital value.
+By evaluating their RSPs and RSMRs for HF, hospitals have an opportunity to consider actionable improvements and efficiencies on a broader scale to impact value of care.
+This measure provides transparency on the payments made for Medicare beneficiaries who have had HF.
 Hospitals receive detailed information on how they compare with other institutions regarding the amount and venues of resources expended on patients.
 As such, the measure provides insight to hospitals that is not otherwise possible.